-Wondering what wine goes with turkey?
-Wine pairing with turkey really depends on the seasonings you select as turkey meat is like a blank canvas; the turkey rub really dictates the flavor.
+Wondering what the best wine with turkey is?
+Wine pairing with turkey really depends on the seasonings and Turkey Rub you select as turkey meat is like a blank canvas; the turkey rub really dictates the flavor.

 With a low fat content, turkey is a mild flavored meat and pairs really well with a variety of wines.

 When making this list, we considered the most popular Thanksgiving recipes, turkey recipes and flavor profiles including our favorites: Smoked Turkey, Sous Vide Turkey Breast, Smoked Turkey Wings, Smoked Turkey Breast and Instant Pot Turkey.

 Curate a variety of wines vs. sticking with one.
 Why?
 There are many parts to a turkey, each tasting a bit differently from the other.
 A white turkey breast won’t have the same deep flavor as dark meat.

 Go with what you love.
 Since turkey has a very mild flavor, don’t over think it.
 If it’s something you enjoy, go for it.

 While shopping, keep in mind the ideal varietals are light or medium-bodied red wine or full-bodied white wine.
 Think low-medium tannins with high acidity.

 What wine should you serve with your turkey this year?
 Zinfandel is on the top of our list.
 Here’s why:

 Zinfandel is a fruity, full-bodied red wine with notes of blackberry, cherry, and pepper.
 It’s the perfect match for turkey, which can be a bit bland on its own.
 The bold flavors of Zinfandel will stand up to the rich taste of turkey gravy and mashed potatoes, and the acidity will cut through the fat in the dish.